 - Watch the Vanderbilt Fire Extinguisher training video (8 minutes).

 Smoking is prohibited in all buildings on the Vanderbilt campus.
 Smoking is also prohibited outside on the Vanderbilt campus,

 Fire Safety Request Forms

 Having an event under a tent?
 You may need a fire watch.
-Fill out the web form below and we can determine your event's specific needs.
+Fill out the Fire Watch Personnel form below and we can determine your event's specific needs.

 - Residential Fire Drills